gabriel-adutra/cmms-and-erp-integration-simulation/README.md

 ### What the Tests Validate
 - Full pipeline: inbound flow → MongoDB → outbound.
-- Correct data translation between Client ↔ TracOS formats.
+- Correct data translation between ERP ↔ CMMS formats.
 - Integrity: for existing inbound files, output data matches input (idempotence on business fields).
 - Pre-conditions: test fails fast if inbound directory is empty or MongoDB is down.
 - Sync semantics: validates that only inbound orderNos are marked as `isSynced=true` in Mongo.